jonakoudijs/homelab/README.md

 ```bash
 talosctl gen config homelab https://10.0.0.201:6443
 ```
+In this example the node will be configured with the ip `10.0.0.201`.

-The Mac Mini's need to have a boot loader configured.
+When using a Mac Mini, a boot loader needs to be configured.
 The easiest way is to first install [Ubuntu 22.04](https://ubuntu.com/download/server/thank-you?version=22.04.5&architecture=amd64&lts=true) and then install Talos over that.